stratoserp/stratoserp/se_core/modules/se_item_line/README.md

-To build javascript, use
+To build javascript, use yarn

-npm run build:js
+yarn run build:js